Skip to main content

 ASSESSMENT METHODS

-The oral test consists of an examination on the topics included in the syllabus and aims to assess the ability to:
+The oral examination consists of an interview lasting approximately 30 minutes and is intended to assess students’ ability to:

-- contextualise the works studied from a historical and cultural point of view and illustrate their metrical and stylistic characteristics;
+• contextualise the works studied from a historical and cultural perspective and describe their metrical and stylistic features;

-- make connections and comparisons between the topics covered in the course;
+• establish connections and comparisons between the topics covered;

-- develop a personal critical opinion on the topics covered.
+• develop a personal and well-argued critical interpretation of the topics discussed.

 Those students who demonstrate an organic vision of the topics addressed, combined with the ability to add personal contributions, to master the tools of literary analysis and the specific vocabulary, to use effective and appropriate exposition, will be given a mark of excellence.